Celeo/Preston/README.md

 ### Using the cache

-When you make a call to `preston.foo`, the root CREST URL data stored locally will be checked for an expired cache timer (the root URL's data is loaded when instantiating a new `preston.Preston` object, you don't need to do it manually).
+When you make a call to `preston.foo`, the root CREST URL data stored locally will be checked for an expired cache timer (the root URL's data is loaded when instantiating a new `preston.crest.Preston` object, you don't need to do it manually).
 If it's expired, the root URL will be gotten anew and cached.
 This is similar for `preston.foo().bar().baz()` - if all of `foo`, `bar`, and `baz` were dictionaries with `'href'` keys that pointed to new pages, each would use the cache to retrieve the page, only making a new request to CREST if the local copy of the page is either non-existent or expired.

 However, when getting attributes from a page, like `preston.foo().bar.baz`, neither `bar` or `baz` on the page will be using the cache.
 Thus, in order to make the same call multiple times over a period of time and using the cache, either make the full `preston.foo().bar.baz` call again, or save the last-called element as a local variable and call that: